 Country Matters: Jon accidentally lets it slip in the first episode.
 And he says it again and points out how it makes people mad in the Snowboard Kids 2 Game Grumps VS.

 In episode 2 of Joe & Mac, Jon wonders why it makes people mad, as he views it as just another word for a certain body part.

 Covers Always Lie: Jon complains about this in response to Drakkhen, as cover shows an angry, badass dragon, while the entire actual game is just...brown.

-The Ditz: Discussed, where Jon Tron and Egoraptor talk about how a commenter accused Jon Tron of taking too long to formulate his thoughts.
-While he might seem this way next to Egoraptor (Book Dumb but otherwise intelligent), Jon Tron isn't really stupid.
-Ego even says Jon's better at forming concise thoughts than he is.
+The Ditz: Discussed, where Jon and Arin talk about how a commenter accused Jon of taking too long to formulate his thoughts.
+While he might seem this way next to Arin (Book Dumb but otherwise intelligent), Jon isn't really stupid.
+Arin even says Jon's better at forming concise thoughts than he is.

 Double Take: Jon takes a second to realize he just scrolled past Optimus Prime in the character select for Dream Mix TV World Fighters.

-Dull Surprise: In the Mega Man episodes, Egoraptor reads all of Dr. Light's lines in an emotionless deadpan, as a result of Light's expression never changing, regardless of how dire the situation is.
+Dull Surprise: In the Mega Man Classic episodes, Arin reads all of Dr. Light's lines in an emotionless deadpan, as a result of Light's expression never changing, regardless of how dire the situation is.
 Mega Man and Bass get in on it later.

 Easy Amnesia: Arin offers to blow Escape From The City out of Jon's head (as it's stuck there), but he somehow blows out his entire memory.
 He then tries to name Jon "Franklin".